hmurari/pythonqa/docs/web-forms-automation.md

-# Chapter 5: Automating Form Filling and Submission
+# Automating Form Filling and Submission

 In this chapter, we will explore how to automate form filling and submission using Python and Selenium WebDriver.
 This is a common web automation task that can be useful for tasks such as registering for a website, submitting contact forms, or even participating in online surveys.

-## 5.1 Project Overview
+## Project Overview

 The goal of this project is to automate the process of filling out and submitting a simple web form.
 To achieve this, we will use Python and Selenium WebDriver to interact with form elements such as text inputs, checkboxes, radio buttons, and buttons.